 Step 2.
 Open Your New Account

 Now that you’ve chosen an account type, here comes the easy part—open it!
-You can initiate this process online here.
+You can open your account here.

 You will need to provide a few personal documents and information such as: